-The Marietta/Cobb Continuum of Care collaborates with non-profit organizations to analyze existing needs to assist in identifying funding gaps and other gaps in services.
+The Marietta/Cobb Continuum of Care collaborates with non-profit organizations to analyze existing homeless needs to assist in identifying funding gaps and other gaps in services for the homeless.
 The Homeless Point in Time Count, organized by the Continuum of Care, annually assesses the characteristics of the homeless population in Cobb County.
 This data allows the Continuum and the County to track the changing needs of the homeless.
-In PY2019, the County will continue support the efforts of the Continuum of Care in the preparation of the Point in Time Count.